carlahnr/aircraft-accidents-analytics/README.md

  - [Execution](#execution)

 ## About
-A web application to display and analyze aircraft disaster data.
+A web application to display and analyze aircraft disaster data, regarding the history of airplane crashes throughout the world, from 1928 to 2019.
+This includes flights made by commercial passenger airlines, cargo freights, military and private flights, from assorted countries.

 In Python, made using Flask, SQLite and Bootstrap5, and it uses data from a Kaggle dataset.